Osteoclast: Regulation

 Osteoclast activity is also mediated by the interaction of two molecules produced by osteoblasts, namely osteoprotegerin and RANK ligand.
-Note that these molecules also regulate differentiation of the osteoclast.
+These molecules also regulate differentiation of the osteoclast.

 Odontoclast

-An odontoclast (/odon·to·clast/; o-don´to-klast) is an osteoclast associated with absorption of the roots of deciduous teeth.
+An odontoclast is an osteoclast associated with absorption of the roots of deciduous teeth.

 Alternate use of term

 An osteoclast can also be an instrument used to fracture and reset bones (the origin is Greek osteon: bone and klastos: broken).
 To avoid confusion, the cell was originally termed osotoclast.
 When the surgical instrument went out of use, the cell became known by its present name.

 Clinical significance

 Giant osteoclasts can occur in some diseases, including Paget's disease of bone and bisphosphonate toxicity.

 In cats, abnormal odontoclast activity can cause feline odontoclastic resorptive lesions, necessitating extraction of the affected teeth.

+Osteoclasts play a major role in orthodontic tooth movement and pathologic migration of periodontally compromised teeth.

 History

-Osteoclasts were discovered by Kolliker in 1873.
+Osteoclasts were discovered by Kölliker in 1873.